the-wanderer16/lingorm-caption-generator-docs-public-/README.md

 And a randomized variable:
 - Optional, randomized ending line

+**🌟 Individual SOV Boost:** The engine includes a 30% randomization chance to swap the standard "LingOrm" subject with their full individual names ("Lingling Kwong and Orm Kornnaphat").
+This organically feeds their individual Launchmetrics tracking without breaking the unit's brand identity.

-By keeping the core grammar locked and randomly swapping the punchline and formatting breaks, the generator yields **over 40,000 mathematically unique captions per bank**.
-This prevents identical string structures from triggering bot/spam algorithms on X and Threads.
+By keeping the core grammar locked and randomly swapping the punchline, formatting breaks, and subjects, the generator yields **over 40,000 mathematically unique, highly legible captions per bank**.

 ---